-"Visa Pages" is a one-stop resource to find comprehensive information about the various non-immigrant visas U.S. employers use to bring temporary foreign workers from all over the world to work in the U.S.
+A resource detailing the various non-immigrant visas that U.S. employers use to bring temporary foreign workers to the U.S.

 In May 2012, Justice in Motion published Visas, Inc.: Corporate Control and Policy Incoherence in the Temporary Labor System.
-Visas, Inc. took a panoramic approach in examining temporary work visas.
+Visas, Inc. was the first panoramic investigation of U.S.temporary work visas.
 The findings revealed a fragmented system that lacks transparency and government oversight, resulting in abuse of both foreign and U.S workers.
-Indeed, U.S. immigration policy has moved away from its roots in permanent labor migration and embraced, for better or worse, the utterly chaotic, constantly metastasizing temporary worker visa program.
+Indeed, U.S. immigration policy has moved away from its roots in permanent labor migration and embraced an array of utterly chaotic, constantly metastasizing temporary worker visa programs.
 Rather than developing a coherent, unitary system, the U.S. has responded piecemeal to employer demands and created a patchwork of visas subject to distinct rules.

-Justice in Motion believes that future reform must happen holistically, if abuse and misuse are to be reined in, with the recognition that these individual visas constitute a de facto temporary foreign labor system.
-With the launch of these Visa Pages, Justice in Motion is endeavoring to continue to add information and perspective to the major non-immigrant work visas highlighted in Visas, Inc.
+To curtail abuse and misuse, Justice in Motion believes that future reform must happen holistically, with the recognition that these individual visas constitute a de facto temporary foreign labor system.
+By maintaining Visa Pages as an online resource, Justice in Motion seeks to advance an informed conversation around the future of temporary foreign worker programs in the U.S.

 The Justice in Motion team would like to recognize the following individuals who have contributed to the Visa Pages project since 2013.
 For the 2017 update, Kathleen Griesbach, Carol Brooke, Gillian Gillers, and Stacie Jonas reviewed and edited select portions of content, and Bea Abbott and Jessica Diaz-Hurtado provided data, chart and graphs support.
 Legal Director Nan Schivone drafted content for the original edition of Visa Pages published in 2014, based on research and writing of Ashwini Sukthankar and Philip Simon for Visas, Inc. Agnew::Beck Consulting - provided graphic design and Jill Hubley provided web support for the original web edition.